ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container/readme.md

 The models are now being served.
 The gRPC endpoint will be exposed on port 8085 at localhost.

 ### 4. Test
-You can now test the service.
-There is code for a simple Python client code in the directory **Watson-NLP/Watson-NLP-Container/Client**.
+You can now test the service with a simple Python client program.
 ```
 cd ../Client
 ```